Inedo/inedo-docs/Content/proget/feeds/helm/howto-helm-publish.md

 helm create my-chart
 ```

-You will then need to modifying the neccessary files in the created directory.
+You will then need to modifying the necessary files in the created directory.
 Finally run the [`helm package`](https://helm.sh/docs/helm/helm_package/) command to create a package file.
 For example, creating version `1.15.3` of the package `my-chart` located in `C:/Users/Inedo/projects/helm-charts/` you would enter:

 ```bash
 $ helm package C:/Users/Inedo/projects/helm-charts/mychart